RexMortem/eds-notes/content/Year2/CS259/NFAs.md

-NFAs are DFAs but with a less restricted transition function:
+NFAs are [[DFAs & Regular Languages|DFAs]] but with a less restricted transition function:
 - it can accept the empty string as an input i.e. it can transition without reading a symbol
 - its output is a set of states i.e. it can transition to a number of states